michaelshiyu/kerNET/README.md

 ### training a MLKN classifier layer-by-layer for [the Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set)

-Some imports and preprocessing on data to get things ready.
+Some imports and preprocessings on data to get things ready.
 ```python
 import numpy as np
 from sklearn.datasets import load_iris